How do I Read a Summary of Benefits and Coverage?

 - Managing Type 2 diabetes

-- Treating a simple fracture
+- Treating a broken arm

 Tips for Making the Most of Your SBC